Hamas's Gaza leader Sinwar discusses war, 'quiet' and the media, with Israeli newspaper

 If Israel and Hamas agree on anything at the moment, it is probably that Gaza is as close to another war as it has been since the end of the last one four years ago.

-And the next one, predicts Yahya Sinwar, Hamas' Gaza leader, in an interview with the Israeli daily Yedioth Ahronoth, will likely be the most severe.
+And the next one, predicts Yahya Sinwar, Hamas' Gaza leader, in an interview published in the Israeli daily Yedioth Ahronoth, will likely be the most severe.

 Business and industry sectors

-Note: CORRECTION: A previous version of this story stated that this was Sinwar's first interview since he became the leader of Hamas in Gaza.
-It was the first interview to non-Arabic language media.
-The story also has been updated to add that the interview also appeared in Italy's La Repubblica newspaper.